Luzerne County, Pennsylvania: Background

 Luzerne County voters rejected home rule proposals in the past (once in 1974 and again in 2003).
 However, from 2008 to 2010, corruption plagued the county government.
 Three county judges, a county commissioner, a clerk of courts, a deputy chief clerk, and a director of human resources faced criminal charges.
 These events persuaded the voters of Luzerne County to adopt a new form of government.
 On Tuesday, November 2, 2010, a home rule charter was adopted by a margin of 51,413 to 41,639.

 The following year (in 2011), the first election for the new government was held.
 On Monday, January 2, 2012, the previous government (the board of county commissioners) was abolished and replaced with the new form of government (council–manager government).
 The first members of the Luzerne County Council were sworn in that same day.
-The council's highest-ranking officer is the chair; who is also the head of county government for ceremonial purposes.
+The council's highest-ranking officer is the chair, who is also the head of county government for ceremonial purposes.
 The first council chair was Jim Bobeck.
 The assembly consists of eleven elected members.
 They appoint and work alongside a full-time manager.
 The manager oversees the county's day-to-day operations.
 The first manager was Robert Lawton.

 County Council

 Luzerne County Council is the governing body of the county.
 The council meets at the Luzerne County Courthouse.
-There are eleven members on the assembly – ten Republicans and one Democrat.
+There are eleven members on the assembly – seven Republicans and four Democrats.
 Each member is duly elected by the voters of the county.
 The chair is appointed by their fellow council members.
-The chair is both the highest-ranking officer on the council and the head of county government for ceremonial purposes.
-He or she sets the agenda for the council and administers the meetings.
+The chair is both the highest-ranking officer on the council and the head of county government for ceremonial purposes and sets the agenda for the council and administers the meetings.
 When the group is not in session, the officer's duties often include acting as its representative to the outside world and its spokesperson.
-The current chair is Kendra M. Radle.
+The current chair is John Lombardo.

 County Manager

 The executive branch is headed by the Luzerne County Manager.
 The manager supervises the county's day-to-day operations.
 According to the home rule charter, the manager "shall serve at the pleasure of county council."
 In other words, the council has the power to appoint and remove the manager.
 Each ordinance, resolution, and policy established by county council should be faithfully executed by the county manager.
 The manager may make recommendations to the council; however, the manager does not have the authority to vote on or veto any legislation originating from the assembly.
-The current acting manager is Brian Swetz.
+The current county manager is Romilda P. Crocamo.